-On behalf of the American Seniors Housing Association (ASHA), I want to thank you for your leadership with the introduction of the Dignity Act of 2023.
-This bill would, among other things, provide a path to citizenship for Dreamers, individuals with Temporary Protected Status and undocumented immigrants, update the legal immigration process and provide the resources needed to secure our borders.
+As the second session of the 118th Congress opens, on behalf of the American Seniors Housing Association (ASHA), I want to recommit our support for H.R.
+3599, Dignity for Immigrants while Guarding our Nation to Ignite and Deliver the American Dream Act of 2023, the DIGNIDAD (Dignity) Act of 2023.
+This bill would go a long way to addressing the workforce shortage in the long-term care industry, which will only get worse as the population ages.
+Among other things, this legislation updates the legal immigration process, provides a path to citizenship for Dreamers, individuals with Temporary Protected Status and undocumented immigrants, and provides the resources needed to secure our borders.
 We understand the need to couple border security with legal immigration reform and support efforts to address both challenges and look forward to working with you to advance this critical legislation.

 The population is aging.
+The Census Bureau estimates that 21 percent of Americans will be 65 or older by 2030, putting an enormous burden on our already strained health-care workforce.
 People are living longer and have more chronic conditions.
 They will need care and more of it.
 The long-term care workforce is shrinking.
 These facts cannot be ignored much longer.